sr320/paper-pano-go/manuscript/results/02-annotation.md

 <img src= "../figures/Panopea_annotationNoduplicatesnorbacteriaNoother.png"  width = 50%>

 **Fig.**  *Panopea generosa* transcriptome gene ontology annotation without bacterial annotation but with reproduction annotation (extracted from other other biological processes).
+Other biological and metabolic processes were also removed.